 Substack essentially allows you to sign up to receive newsletters via email from notable and amateur writers.
 The platform has built a reputation as a refuge for media firebrands who have fled established news outlets.
 Among the notable authors on Substack are journalists Glenn Greenwald and Matt Taibbi; renowned authors Salman Rushdie and Chuck Palahniuk; Boris Johnson’s former aide Dominic Cummings; and political activist Michael Moore.

-You can join, and even publish your own articles, for free.
-But, some writers charge a subscription for their newsletters, while others simply ask for a tip.
+You can join, and even publish your own articles, free of charge.
+But some writers charge a subscription for their newsletters, while others simply ask for a tip.
 Substack makes money by pocketing 10 per cent of the subscription fees, with additional costs for payment processing.

 Hive Social may appeal to those looking for something that behaves a lot like Twitter as soon as you sign up.
 Like Twitter, there’s a timeline and the ability to follow people and repost other people’s messages as you see fit.
 It does all this without timeline algorithms: you see things in chronological order as they’re posted, just like in the early days of Twitter.